renovatebot/renovate/docs/usage/getting-started/private-packages.md

 };
 ```

-If you're self-hosting Renovate via the [GitLab Runner](../getting-started/running.md#gitlab-runner) and want to access packages from private GitLab registries, you can use the GitLab CI job token for authentication:
+If you are self-hosting Renovate via the [GitLab Runner](../getting-started/running.md#gitlab-runner) and want to access packages from private GitLab registries, you can use the GitLab CI job token for authentication:

 ```js
 module.exports = {